 Google Calendar alternative

-Here are some more Google Calendar alternatives that may be worth considering:
+Here are some Google Calendar alternatives:

-Google Docs alternative
+Google Docs / Sheets / Slides alternative

-- CryptPad – CryptPad is a privacy-focused alternative with strong encryption and it’s free.
+- CryptPad – CryptPad is a privacy-focused alternative with strong encryption, and it’s free.

 Google Photos alternative